 I will also send you other recipes I know you'll love.
 Unsubscribe at any time.

-- An easy and tasty way to eat more veggies.
+- An easy and tasty way to eat more veggies, like my broccoli cauliflower salad.

-- Pasta - I love farfalle, but any short pasta works here.
+- Pasta: Any short pasta works well.
 Pasta with nooks or ridges helps to catch the dressing.
+Try rotini, farfalle, orecchiette, or cavatappi.

 See the recipe card for complete instructions and ingredient amounts.